 The shutter shall be automatically deployed by the antenna equipment when the antenna is commanded to the survival stow.
-The shutter shall be capable of being controlled and monitored by the ALMA Antenna Computer.
-The system shall have status sensors with a manual override.
-Fault detection by the ACU shall be included in the system.
+The shutter shall be capable of being controlled and monitored by the ALMA for the Design, Manufacturing, Transport and Integration on Site of the ACA 12-m Antennas Doc #: ALMA-38.00.00.00-001-A-SPE

+Antenna Computer.
+The system shall have status sensors with a manual override, located in the cabin.
+A lock-out/Tag-out shall prevent the closure of the shutter if the shutter has been opened with the manual override.

+Fault and status detection by the ACU shall be included in the system.